chuckrunge/sidacoja/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

 *===============================================*
+SIDACOJA
+*===============================================*

-Sidacoja provides methods for simple selection, sorting, and translation for tabular data contained in XLS, CSV, XML or JSON format.
+Sidacoja provides methods for simple selection, sorting, and translation for tabular data contained in JDBC, XLS, CSV, XML or JSON format.
 A spreadsheet is a good example of the type of data supported.
 In JSON or XML, a table appears as an array of rows.

-Any of the listed formats can be read or written.
-Or a table read in one format can be written in another.
+Tabular data in any of the listed formats can be read or written.
+Or a table read in one format can be written in another format.
 If no selection criteria is supplied, the entire file will be written.

+WHAT IS SIDACOJA GOOD FOR?
+A database table can be dumped to a spreadsheet.
+Or a spreadsheet can be loaded back to the database.
+JSON input can be received as a Java object for further processing.
+An XML table can be processed in the same way.
+And when you're done, you can write it out as a csv or any other format.

 Each type is processed by it's own input class, and each type has it's own output class.
 A common format of rows and cells called RowCache is used in between.
 A RowCache contains a collection of rows, and each row contains a collection of cells.